simonnepinto/scholars-stop/README.md

 Our website strives to bridge the gap between those willing to sell and those wanting to buy.
 This is a website-based project that focuses on acquisition, distribution, and management of books.
-This webapp has an easy-to-understand user interface offering services for students.
+The webapp has an easy-to-understand user interface offering services for students.
 The registered users can avail the facilities and functionalities offered by the webapp. :technologist: